sinardyas/batch-compress.sh/README.md

-Batch compress files in a directory
+Batch compress files in a directory within date range input